inab/python-extended-json-schema-validator/README.md

 # FAIRification Genomic Data Tracks JSON Schema validation, Python edition

-The JSON schema should be compliant with JSON Schema Draft04 specification.
+The JSON schema should be compliant with JSON Schema Draft04, Draft06 or Draft07 specifications.

 So, this validation program uses libraries compliant with that specification.